kumu/docs/getting-started/overview.md

 ### Create your first decoration

-Click the Settings icon on the right side of the map to open up the Basic Editor.
+Click the Settings icon <i class="fa fa-sliders"></i> on the right side of the map to open up the Basic Editor.
 You'll see the three most popular settings listed, allowing you to size or color elements by a field, or connect your elements by shared values (we'll cover that third option a bit later).

 <img src="/images/overview-basic-editor.png" class="plain" style="width: 600px;">

 If you have filled out the Type field for your elements, try selecting **Element Type** from the dropdown menu next to **Color by**.
 Kumu will automatically color-code all of your elements by Type, and you can click the expand icon <i class="fa fa-angle-down"></i> to choose a different color scale.

 Your first decoration is complete!
-If you like what you see, click **SAVE** at the bottom of the Basic Editor, and click the Settings icon again (or press `T` on your keyboard) to return to your map.
+If you like what you see, click **SAVE** at the bottom of the Basic Editor, and click the Settings icon <i class="fa fa-sliders"></i> again (or press `T` on your keyboard) to return to your map.

 When you're ready to add more customized, detailed decorations, take a look at our [decorations guide](/guides/decorate.md).